OskarCosimo/FreedomTranslate-WP/README.md

 > **"Exclude this page/post from the automatic translation"**

-in the **LibreTranslate** box on the right-hand sidebar.
+in the **Freedom Translate** box on the right-hand sidebar.

 ---

 ## 🛠️ Admin Panel

 Navigate to:
-**WordPress Admin → Settings → LibreTranslate**
+**WordPress Admin → Settings → Freedom Translate**

 You’ll find:
 - 🔁 A button to **clear the translation cache**.
 - Choose which target languages are allowed (restrict visible languages).
 - Excluded words (settings words that no need translations)
-- Changing URL and port (also enable local or remote url for libretranslate API)
+- Changing URL and port (also enable local or remote url for libretranslate API or similar)
 - Changing the api key (optional)
 - 🌐 A list of supported languages — uncheck the ones you don’t want to make available.

-Only the selected languages will appear in the `[libretranslate_selector]`.
+Only the selected languages will appear in the `[freedomtranslate_selector]`.

 ---